pw598/pw598.github.io/_posts/2025-01-07-Dimension-Reduction-VII-UMAP.md

 ---

-Similar to t-SNE, UMAP is a dimension reduction technique commonly used to visually cluster high-dimensional data in a low-dimensional space.
+Similar to t-SNE, UMAP is a dimension reduction technique commonly used to visualize clusters of high-dimensional data in a low-dimensional space.
 It too is sensitive enough to parameters to provide a high degree of control over the outcome.
-However, it is much faster than t-SNE; in this article, over 12x faster.
+However, it is much faster than t-SNE; in the comparison in this article, over 12x faster.

 <img src="https://github.com/pw598/pw598.github.io/blob/main/_posts/images/dr7.png?raw=true" style="height: 500px; width:auto;">